wzy0716/merge_conflict/README.md

 # merge_conflict
-Solving merge conflicts is easy!
+Solving merge conflicts is so hard!